ledeprogram/courses/foundations/Mapping/merging-qgis-complex/README.md

 |---|---|
 |GEO.id|Id||GEO.id2|Id2||GEO.display-label|Geography||HD01_VD01|Estimate; Median household income in the past 12 months (in 2012 inflation-adjusted dollars)||HD02_VD01|Margin of Error; Median household income in the past 12 months (in 2012 inflation-adjusted dollars)|

-Okay, not too effective, but you can tell `GEO.id` and `GEO.id2` both include some sort of FIPS codes.
-36 is NYC, at least.
+Okay, not too effective, but you can tell `GEO.id` and `GEO.id2` both include some sort of FIPS codes since they all start with `36`.
+Seems like New York State to me!

 Now open up `nyct2010.shp` in QGIS.
 If you'd like to see your shapefile, right-click its name and select `Zoom to Layer Extent`.